Banana Berry Muffins

 - 1/2 cup butter, softened

 - 1-1/2 cups mashed ripe bananas (about 3 medium)

 - 1-1/2 teaspoons baking powder

 - In a large bowl, combine bran flakes and buttermilk; set aside.

 - In another large bowl, cream butter and sugar until light and fluffy.
-Beat in eggs, one at a time, beating well after each addition.
+Beat in 1 egg at a time, beating well after each addition.
 Beat in bananas and vanilla (mixture will appear curdled).

 - Combine the flour, baking powder, salt and baking soda; gradually stir into creamed mixture just until moistened.
 Stir in bran mixture.
 Fold in blueberries.
 Fill greased or paper-lined muffin cups three-fourths full.

 - Combine the pecans, brown sugar and cinnamon; sprinkle over batter.
 Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
 Serve warm.

 Freeze option: Freeze cooled muffins in airtight freezer containers.
 To use, thaw at room temperature or, if desired, microwave each muffin on high for 20-30 minutes or until heated through.

 Editor's NoteIf using frozen blueberries, use without thawing to avoid discoloring the batter.